keboola/db-extractors/libs/db-extractor-adapter/README.md

     - Class [`PdoExportAdapter`](https://github.com/keboola/db-extractor-adapter/blob/master/src/PDO/PdoExportAdapter.php) implements export for PDO connection.
     - Class [`OdbcExportAdapter`](https://github.com/keboola/db-extractor-adapter/blob/master/src/ODBC/OdbcExportAdapter.php) implements export for ODBC connection.
     - Class [`FallbackExportAdapter`](https://github.com/keboola/db-extractor-adapter/blob/master/src/FallbackExportAdapter.php) allows you to use multiple adapters.
 If one fails, then fallback adapter is used.
-- **Interface [`QueryFactory`](https://github.com/keboola/db-extractor-adapter/blob/master/src/Query/QueryFactory.php)** servers to generate SQL query from `ExportConfig`.
+- **Interface [`QueryFactory`](https://github.com/keboola/db-extractor-adapter/blob/master/src/Query/QueryFactory.php)** used to generate SQL query from `ExportConfig`.
 It is used if query is not set in the config.
     Class [`DefaultQueryFactory`](https://github.com/keboola/db-extractor-adapter/blob/master/src/Query/DefaultQueryFactory.php) is base implementation for MySQL/MariaDb compatible SQL dialects.
-- **Class [`QueryResultCsvWriterTest`](https://github.com/keboola/db-extractor-adapter/blob/master/src/QueryResultCsvWriter.php)** servers to write rows from the `QueryResult` to the specified CSV file.
+- **Class [`QueryResultCsvWriter`](https://github.com/keboola/db-extractor-adapter/blob/master/src/QueryResultCsvWriter.php)** used to write rows from the `QueryResult` to the specified CSV file.

 ## Development